Murthy's conjecture on 0-cycles: Introduction

-Corollary~\ref{cor:BSC-0} has the following consequence for the Chow group of 0-cycles on the affine cone of a projective embedding of a smooth variety.
+\thmref{thm:Chowgroup} has the following consequence for the Chow group of 0-cycles and vector bundles on the affine cone of a non-singular closed subscheme of $\P^n_k$ (see \S~\ref{sec:SBC-**}).

 \begin{cor} Let $k$ be an algebraically closed field of characteristic $p > 0$.
 Let $A$ be the homogeneous coordinate ring of a smooth projective variety $Z \inj \P^n_k$ of dimension $d-1 \ge 1$.
 Assume that $A$ is Cohen-Macaulay.
 Then $\CH^{d}(A) = 0$.
-In particular, every projective $A$-module of rank $d$ splits off a free summand of rank one. \end{cor}
+In particular, every projective $A$-module of rank $d$ splits off a free summand of positive rank and, every local complete intersection ideal of height $d$ in $A$ is a complete intersection. \end{cor}

 Note that if $A$ is normal, there is a cohomological criterion for $A$ to be Cohen-Macaulay (see \cite[Ex.~18.16, p.
 468]{Eisenbud}).
 This is given in terms of the vanishing of $H^i(Z, \sO_Z(n))$ for $1 \le i \le d-2$ and $n \ge 0$.
 In particular, $A$ is Cohen-Macaulay if it is normal and $Z \inj \P^n_k$ is a complete intersection.